reconhub/reconhub.github.io/join.md

 ## Who can join?

 RECON aims to gather a community of people actively involved in the development of R packages for outbreak response.
 We are also welcoming experienced R developers as well as public health officers specialised in outbreak response.
+If you are not directly involved in the development of R packages for outbreak response, please send an email to [Thibaut Jombart](mailto:thibautjombart@gmail.com) to explain briefly why you would like to join, after having filled the registration form below.

 ## What does 'joining' mean?